Biden to speak on Ukraine crisis Tuesday as US official says the 'beginning of an invasion' is happening – KION546

 By Kevin Liptak, CNN

-Biden is due to speak at 2:00 p.m.
+Biden is due to speak at 1:00 p.m.
 ET from the White House.
+It will be his first public appearance since Russian President Vladimir Putin ordered troops to deploy to separatist regions of Eastern Ukraine.

+How far Biden is willing to go to punish Russia for its latest actions remained uncertain ahead of his remarks.
+US officials have previewed a withering set of sanctions on Putin’s inner circle and Russia’s financial system should an assault on Ukraine move ahead.

+But there were signs Biden may not impose the full scope of those potential punishments just yet, hoping to still use them as leverage in a way to deter Putin from the type of bloody and sustained attack US officials have been warning about for weeks.

-His comments follow a hardening of the White House’s language on Russian’s actions on Tuesday morning.
+Biden’s remarks come amid a hardening of the White House language on Russian’s actions Tuesday morning.

 “We think this is, yes, the beginning of an invasion, Russia’s latest invasion into Ukraine,” US principal deputy national security adviser Jon Finer said in an interview on CNN’s “New Day,” adding the sanctions imposed Monday were the merely the “beginning” of the US response.

-Note: This story has been updated to reflect the White House changing the timing of Biden’s address and additional developments on Tuesday.